6s-1/ShyftLabs_DTT/README.md

 # ShyftLabs.io
-Made by-Shreya Saxena for ShyftLabs.
-This is the GitHub repository for my Devlopment Technical Test.
+Student Result Management System made by-Shreya Saxena for ShyftLabs.
+This is the GitHub repository for the Devlopment Technical Test.

 ### Tech stack used:
 1. Frontend-HTML/CSS for structure and styling.